 FOLKS ARE FASCINATED by what their homes are worth.
 Along the way, they make all kinds of dubious claims about how much they’ve made—and they miss the big story.
 Want to get a better grip on your home as an investment?
 For the moment, forget about your mortgage and focus just on home price appreciation.

 Historically, homes have not been a great source of price appreciation.
-According to Freddie Mac, U.S. home prices climbed 4.1% a year over the 40 years through December 2020, not much ahead of the 2.8% inflation rate.
+According to the S&P/Case-Shiller U.S. National Home Price Index, U.S. home prices have climbed 4.3% a year since early 1987, not much ahead of the 2.7% inflation rate.

 Next, think about all the ongoing costs that homeowners incur, such as maintenance expenses, homeowner’s insurance and property taxes.
 These costs will vary widely.
 Property taxes are much steeper in some parts of the country than others.
 Insurance can be significantly higher if there’s a risk of extreme weather, flooding or earthquakes.
 Maintenance costs—not to be confused with home improvements—will be greater if you own an older home.
 While the land underneath your home should appreciate over time (as the saying goes, “they aren’t making any more of it”), the dwelling itself will tend to lose value unless you’re diligent about regular maintenance.